-Consider how often we try to ignore or press down our negative emotions; or shame ourselves for having them; or how often we wish we could be different or be somewhere other than the place we are now.
+Consider how often we try to ignore or press down our negative emotions.
+Or consider how we often shame ourselves for having such feelings.
+Consider how often we wish we could be different or be somewhere other than the place we are now.

 When we do this, we treat ourselves as an object, not a person.
-We treat ourselves as though our purpose in life is merely to behave as we wish so we can accomplish some other goal—such as gaining pleasure or achieving success.
-We fail to realize that our purpose in life is actually to be a human being which entails experiencing a full range of human emotions and needs.
+For example, we treat ourselves as though our purpose in life is merely to behave as we wish so we can accomplish some other goal.
+That goal might be gaining pleasure or achieving success.
+And we fail to realize that our purpose in life is actually to be a human being which entails experiencing a full range of human emotions and needs.

-Perhaps it is difficult for us to understand how to acknowledge, respect, and accept ourselves when we have especially intense feelings like depression or anger or shame.
+Perhaps it is difficult for us to understand how to acknowledge, respect, and accept ourselves when we have painful feelings.
 We might worry that by acknowledging and accepting our feelings, we resign ourselves to feeling that way forever.

 The Empowering Friend

-Rather, the empowering friend realizes that often the first step to moving past difficult feelings is the recognition and acceptance that the feelings are indeed occurring.
+Rather, the empowering friend realizes that often the first step to moving past difficult feelings is the recognition and acceptance of those feelings.